iOS 12 is rolling out to compatible iPhones and iPads from today, 17 September 2018.

 CarPlay is getting third-party navigation support, meaning Google Maps and Waze will soon be accessible from CarPlay.

 Apple said it wants to "give you more control" over notifications.
 Starting with Do Not Disturb, a new "Do not disturb during bedtime" will hide notifications on a device's lock screen at night.
 You can also hard press this function so you can easily set a time limit for it.
-There will also be instant adjustments.
+There will be instant adjustments, too.
 You "press in" to a notification and see a few options, like "Send to notification center."
 But, more importantly, grouped notifications are happening.
 You will be able to group notifications from same app into one notification and customise notifications from the lock screen.

 This new iOS feature shows you how much you use your phone.
 You can get a weekly activity summary with a graph that shows how much time you're spending on your phone.
-It reminds us of the dashboard in Android P. You can also set time limits for each app.
+It reminds us of the dashboard in Android Pie.
+You can also set time limits for each app.
 When time is up, the app will show "Time's up" notification, and then you can tap a link to ask for more time.

 You'll be able to see how long you are using each app for, when you're using each app, how often you unlock your phone, and which app serves up the most notifications.
 It will be possible to limit how much you use an app each day.
-If you have children, you can set app app "allowances".
+If you have children, you can set app "allowances".

 Animoji and Memoji

 First of all, Animoji are getting an update to support "Tongue Detection."
 Seriously.
 But the most interesting new thing is something called Memoji, which is what happens when you make an Animoji of yourself.
 It's different from Bitmoji and Samsung's AR emoji - but also similar.
 With the new Memoji builder, you can select your skin colour, hair, etc. You then pull up the camera in iMessage, and there's a star button you can tap to access effects.
 You can even do a live recording of the Animoji.

 Grouped FaceTime calls

 Just like how grouped notifications have finally arrived, you can now do group FaceTime calls with up to 32 people.
 However, Apple said Group FaceTime has been removed from the initial iOS 12 release and will now "ship in a future software update" later this autumn.